Darwin Ship Lift - BESIX Watpac

 The Code for the Tendering and Performance of Building Work 2016 (“Building Code”) will be applicable to the project

-The Northern Lift Consortium, led by BESIX Watpac hosted an open industry briefing in Darwin for interested local contractors and suppliers.
+Northern Lift hosted an open industry briefing in Darwin for interested local contractors and suppliers.
 The briefing provided an overview of the project and information regarding opportunities to participate in supporting the Consortium's bid for the Darwin Ship Lift Project.

-A copy of the presentation slides are available below, in the Project Documents section, along with this short video which featured in the presentation from BESIX Watpac - https://vimeo.com/491935215
+A copy of the presentation slides are available below, in the Project Documents section, as well as this video which featured in the presentation - https://vimeo.com/613071476

 Project at a glance